janschreier/PartialScreensharer/README.md

 # Partial Screensharer

-Have your colleagues complained not being able to see what you shared with them, because your screen is ultra-wide while theirs is smaller?
+- Have your colleagues complained not being able to see what you shared with them, because your screen is ultra-wide while theirs is smaller?
-Have you whished to share only a part of the screen?
+- Have you whished to share only a part of the screen?
+- Do you have to switch the shared window several times and it always breaks your flow?

+Partial Screensharer solves all these problemens easily.

 ## Requirements
 * Build with .net 8 and thus requires the respective .net runtime